RockyRoad29/docker-node4dev/README.md

 When you're tailoring your image to suit your needs, you may encounter errors (e.g. unresolved package dependencies) and have to rebuild several times in the day.
-To save time and bandwidth, you can provide already downloaded packages in the `./cache/npm` subdirectory at build time.
+To save time and bandwidth, you can provide already downloaded packages at build time in a tarball named `npm-cache.tar.xz` .
+No directory components will be striped, so all your package directories must appear at top level.

+It would not be wise to include such a big file (and outdating fast) in the git repo, but I included a symlink as a reminder.

 ## Updating npm
 Two main methods around: